-Local search has changed in a specific and measurable way.
-When someone asks their phone "which HVAC company near me handles emergencies on weekends," they are no longer generating a traditional SERP with ten blue links.
-They are generating an AI-mediated answer — often from Google AI Overviews, ChatGPT, or a voice assistant — that cites a small number of sources and makes a direct recommendation.
+When someone asks their phone “which HVAC company near me handles emergencies on weekends,” the answer is no longer a list of ten blue links.
+It is an AI-mediated response from Google AI Overviews, ChatGPT, or a voice assistant that cites a small number of businesses and makes a direct recommendation.
+According to Local Falcon’s analysis of 4,423 businesses across 20 countries (May 2025), Google AI Overviews appear in 40.2% of all local business searches.
+For service businesses specifically (cleaning services 65.0%, legal services 62.1%, creative professionals 61.8%), AI Overviews appear in a majority of informational queries.

-However, the Local Falcon study also found that queries including specific location names trigger AI Overviews less frequently — 35.0% of the time, versus 46.1% for non-location-specific queries.
+However, queries including specific location names trigger AI Overviews less frequently: 35.0% of the time, versus 46.1% for non-location-specific queries.
 Informational queries (58.3% AIO appearance rate) are far more likely to trigger an AI Overview than commercial or navigational queries (17.2% and 10.5% respectively).
-This creates a bifurcated local search landscape: traditional local SEO remains most effective for high-intent commercial queries, while AEO is critical for capturing informational research queries.

-Before an AI system will cite your business, it must verify that you are a real, consistent entity.
+Before an AI system will cite your business, it must verify you are a real, consistent entity.
 Inconsistent information across your digital footprint is one of the most common citation blockers for local businesses.

 Core requirements: